CmdrJane/enchanting-system-overhaul/README.md

 ## Features
 * XP costs are completely eliminated, instead you will have to use wide array of items provided by vanilla game
-* Enchanting system now discovery based.
+* Enchanting system now is discovery based.
 You need to obtain enchanted books first and right click them to learn new enchantments
 * Once enchantment learned you can enchant items and books with it
 * Enchantments applied to items can be leveled up at enchanting table at any time
 * You can apply as much enchantments to item as configuration allows at any time.
 That means you don't need to fully enchant your item in one go